LightSun/android-style/README.md

         }
     };

-     //set animate executor (it used as the global if once animateExecutor is null, this will be used! ) ScrapHelper.setAnimateExecutor(animateExecutor);
+     //set animate executor (it it the global's animate executor, it will be only used if
+     //        once animateExecutor is null )

+     ScrapHelper.setAnimateExecutor(animateExecutor);

      //[4], event of activity